New Release Tuesday - Christian Music Community

 Happy Day (CD/DVD) [edit]

-by Tim Hughes | Genre: Video/DVD | Release Date: October 20, 2009
+by Tim Hughes | Genre: Praise & Worship | Release Date: October 20, 2009

 On a summer evening, the famous London venue, Shepherds Bush Empire was filled to capacity with 2000 worshippers.
 A night of worship led by Tim Hughes and a hand-picked group of musicians featuring Stu G (Delirious?) on guitar, members of The 29th Chapter, the Sacred dance team and a special guest appearance from Martin Smith – London was set alight!